Manichaeism: Cosmology

 In the sixth century, many Manichaeans saw the earth as "a rectangular parallelepiped enclosed by walls of crystal, above which three [sky] domes" existed, with the other two being above and larger than the first one and second one, respectively.
 These represented the "three heavens" in Chaldean religion.

-Outline of the beings and events in the Manichaean mythology
+Outline of the beings and events in Manichaean mythology

-Beginning with the time of its creation by Mani, the Manichaean religion has had a detailed description of deities and events that took place within the Manichaean scheme of the universe.
+From its creation by Mani, the Manichaean religion has included a detailed description of deities and events within its scheme of the universe.
 In every language and region that Manichaeism spread to, these same deities reappear, whether it is in the original Syriac quoted by Theodore bar Konai, or the Latin terminology given by Saint Augustine from Mani's Epistola Fundamenti, or the Persian and Chinese translations found as Manichaeism spread eastward.
-While the original Syriac retained the original description that Mani created, the transformation of the deities through other languages and cultures produced incarnations of the gods not implied in the original Syriac writings.
+While the original Syriac retained Mani's original description, the translation into other languages and cultures produced incarnations of the gods not implied in the original Syriac writings.
 Chinese translations are especially syncretic, borrowing and adapting terminology common in Chinese Buddhism.